Jun 29, 2026

 2. Anabolism: This involves the building of complex molecules from simpler ones, such as creating muscle tissue from amino acids.
 Anabolism requires energy, which is why it’s essential to have a balanced intake of nutrients.

-The rate at which these metabolic processes occur can vary significantly from person to person.
+The rate at which these metabolic processes occur can vary significantly.
 Some individuals have a fast metabolism, meaning they burn calories quickly, while others have a slower metabolism, which can lead to weight gain if calorie intake is not managed properly.

 How Metabolism Affects Hunger